All surgical procedures create clean, controlled wounds that the body must repair in the weeks after the procedure.

-At this point in the surgery, in order to help resolve the prolonged swelling, I tell my patients to limit their amount of dietary salt intake.
-Since this second type of swelling is mostly due to fluid retention underneath the skin of the nose, I have noted that the reduction of salt from the diet helps.
+At this point in the surgery, to help resolve the prolonged swelling, I tell my patients to limit their amount of dietary salt intake.
+Since this second type of swelling is mostly due to excess fluid underneath the skin of the nose, I have noted that the reduction of salt from the diet helps.
 Regardless, this second type of skin swelling may take months to fully resolve and unveil the refinements made during the rhinoplasty.

 Weekly Swelling Stages

 Once the splint is removed, your nose will likely look very swollen.
 Don’t panic; you are not seeing your final results.
-This is when the swelling is generally at its worst—a few days after the surgery.
+This is when the rhinoplasty swelling is generally at its worst—a few days after the surgery.